BradyAJohnston/MolecularNodes/documentation/documentation.md

 ### Separate Polymers

-Uses the *res_name* attribute as interger coding to determine which part of the structure is part of canonical biomolecules.
+Uses the *res_name* attribute as integer coding to determine which part of the structure is part of canonical biomolecules.
 Only cover nucleic and amino acids for now.

 #### Required Inputs